mcomunita/syncfusion/README.md

 ```

 ### Annotations
-To extract the annotation run (setting the arguments as necessary):
+To extract the annotations run (setting the arguments as necessary):
 ```
-python script/gh_preprocess_videos.py
+python script/gh_preprocess_annotations.py
 ```

 ### Data Splits